 At that precise moment, God sent His Son.
 Writing to the Galatians, Paul asserts, “But when the set time had fully come, God sent his Son” (Gal.
 4:4 NIV).

 God was not passively waiting for an opportune moment to send His Son into the world.
 The Nativity was an anticipated event on God’s calendar.
-Some 500 years earlier, Daniel the prophet provided a timeline linking Israel with God’s Messianic program (Dan.
+Some 500 years earlier, Daniel provided a timeline linking Israel with God’s Messianic program (Dan.
 9:24-27).

 He foretold that after 69 weeks of years or 483 years after Artaxerxes’ decree to rebuild Jerusalem, Messiah would present Himself to the nation of Israel in Jerusalem.
 The prophecy was fulfilled to the letter when Jesus rode into Jerusalem on the foal of an ass (Mt.
 21:4-11).
 Any deviation in the timing of the Messiah’s birth would have rendered Daniel’s prophecy invalid and violated God’s strategic plan.